-Number and ratio of male and female employees/managers in the Sumitomo Electric Group (Note 3) (Note
+Number and ratio of male and female employees/managers in the Sumitomo Electric Group (Note 3) (N

-(Note 3) Sumitomo Electric and its consolidated subsidiaries (Note 4) For the coverage, those on loan from the Group to outside are excluded, but those on loan from outside to the Group are included.
+(Note 3) Sumitomo Electric and its consolidated subsidiaries (Note 4) Sometime Determine and its considered substainties (Note 4) For the coverage, those on loan from the Group to outside are excluded, but those on loan from outside to the Group are included.
 (Note 5) Managerial position: assistant general managers or higher positions manage female subordinates in a way to motivate them in 2016.
 We also initiated a "mentoring program" for female managers and assistant section managers elected from different divisions in fiscal 2021, which aims to support the autonomous career development of female employees and create an environment for human resource development that makes use of their individuality.